Apply to MEDPREP

 The MEDPREP application process closely mirrors the application process for medical and dental schools.
 There are a number of steps so please read the application instructions carefully.

 Step 1.
-Schedule a Webex (zoom) meeting with the MEDREP Admissions coordinator, Mr. Trent Stevens.
+Schedule a Webex (zoom) meeting with the MEDPREP Admissions coordinator, Mr. Trent Stevens.

 Step 2.
 Create your online application account by reading the Online Application Portal instructions below, selecting the "Apply Now" button and creating a username and password.